 This gambling hall is situated right in the center of the city, near the famous Rembrandt square.
 Although it is rather small, they still have a good selection of slot machines.
 The atmosphere at Lucky Jack is rather informal and both the interior and the exterior of the place look quite modern.
 When you enter, there is a booth where you can change your money into coins.
 Unlike most other gambling halls in Amsterdam, the minimum entry age at Lucky Jack is 21.

-One of the city's oldest neighborhoods, The Jordaan traces its roots to the 17th Century as an area built for the working class.
-Unchecked immigration and neglect over the years led to it being one of the poorest areas of the city at one point.
-In the more recent years however, efforts by it residents have worked, and the neighborhood has transformed handsomely into an upscale quarter.
-Today, the neighborhood is a harmonious blend of the old and new, with charming historical courtyards, stellar art galleries and great dining options.
+One of the city's oldest neighborhoods, the Jordaan traces its roots to the 17th Century as an area built for the working class.
+Unchecked immigration and neglect over the years led to it being one of the poorest areas of the city.
+The neighborhood has since been revived and has transformed handsomely into an upscale quarter.
+Today, the Jordaan is a harmonious blend of the old and new, with charming historical courtyards, stellar art galleries, and great dining options.
+Of particular interest are the markets regularly held at Noordermarkt, Lindengracht and Westerstraat, the Jordaan Museum, and the Westerkerk with its lofty bell tower.
+Over the years, the neighborhood's diverse makeup has also given rise to a distinctive musical style that is still celebrated through performances at the Jordaan's many bars and cafes.
+Down the streets and along the canals of Jordaan, quaint historic homes and contemporary attractions vie for the attention of passer-bys.

 This cultural phenomenon located within a short distance of the Leidseplein occupies a former dairy.
 That explains its name, which translates to "Milky Way."
 Melkweg is renowned for both its size and eclectic performers.
 In addition to a dance floor and 2000-person capacity, you'll find a gallery, cinema, theater, and concert stage.
 Bands are often followed by DJs who play tunes ranging from house to drum and bass.
 Its diverse audience is a mix of locals and tourists.
 The atmosphere is relaxed with plenty of space to dance or mingle.